 Name a charity as the recipient of dividends:

-Another simple way of making a charitogglele gift is to assign the dividends on your existing policy to charity.
+Another simple way of making a charitable gift is to assign the dividends on your existing policy to charity.
 You, as owner of the policy, simply make this designation at the time of application, or at any other time while you own the policy.
-By assigning your dividends to charity you are able to make a charitogglele gift.
+By assigning your dividends to charity you are able to make a charitable gift.
 You retain control over the policy and its cash value during your life.
 You also receive an income tax deduction as dividends are paid to the charity.
-However, this type of charitogglele gift does not provide many of the other tax benefits of charitogglele giving because you retain total control of the policy.
-Proceeds are included in your gross estate, and there's no offsetting estate tax deduction because the proceeds do not go to charity.
+However, this type of charitable gift does not provide many of the other tax benefits of charitable giving because you retain total control of the policy.
+Proceeds are included in your gross estate, and there’s no offsetting estate tax deduction because the proceeds do not go to charity.

 Donate an existing life insurance policy to charity: